batter/s3_cors_fileupload/README.md

 A gem to allow for uploading of files to directly AWS-S3 via [CORS](http://www.w3.org/TR/cors/) using the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) for Rails 3.1 and greater.

+*Note: your application must include [jQuery](http://jquery.com/) for the plugin to work properly, either through the [`jquery-rails` gem](https://github.com/rails/jquery-rails), or some other means.*

 ### Included JavaScript plugin versions

 * jQuery File Upload User Interface Plugin 8.8.5